Thousands try to flee hurricane-devastated Bahamas islands

 Relief groups are focusing on getting doctors, nurses and medical supplies into the hardest-hit areas and helping survivors get food and safe drinking water.

-The United Nations estimated 70,000 people were in immediate need of food, water and shelter on the islands.
+The United Nations estimated 70,000 people were in “immediate need of life-saving assistance” such as food, water and shelter.
 The U.N.
 World Food Programme is airlifting storage units, generators, prefab offices, and satellite equipment as well as 8 metric tonnes of ready-to-eat meals.

 A Reuters witness saw widespread looting on Abaco, with people breaking into supermarkets and liquor stores.

-Wendy Hawkes, whose home on Abaco was largely destroyed, described seeing neighbours standing outside their front doors with shotguns to ward off looters.
+Wendy Hawkes, whose home on Abaco was largely destroyed, described seeing neighbors standing outside their front doors with shotguns to ward off looters.

-Dorian briefly made landfall on the Outer Banks of North Carolina on Friday with winds of 90 miles per hour (150 kph).
-It was heading towards Canada where it was expected to bring hurricane-force winds to parts of Nova Scotia by Saturday evening, the U.S. National Hurricane Center said. [nL2N25X05R]
+Claudin Loriston, 39, said he and his three young children were among the “lucky ones” to get on a plane out of Abaco.
+He said he had no documents with him, but he would try to get a job to support his family.

+“There are too many dead bodies there,” said the Haitian carpenter.
+“The government needs to remove everyone from the island, the smell is everywhere, it’s in the water.”

-Reporting by Nick Brown in Sandy Point, Bahamas, additional reporting by Dante Carrer and Marco Bello in Marsh Harbour, Bahamas, Zachary Fagenson in Nassau, Bahamas, Peter Szekely, Michelle Nichols, Maria Caspani and Matthew Lavietes in New York and Andrew Hay in New Mexico; Writing by Paul Simao; Editing by Cynthia Osterman, Bill Tarrant and Rosalba O'Brien
+Reporting by Nick Brown in Sandy Point, Bahamas, additional reporting by Dante Carrer and Marco Bello in Marsh Harbour, Bahamas, Zachary Fagenson in Nassau, Bahamas, Peter Szekely, Michelle Nichols, Maria Caspani and Matthew Lavietes in New York, Andrew Hay in New Mexico and Rich McKay in Atlanta; Writing by Paul Simao; Editing by Cynthia Osterman, Bill Tarrant and Rosalba O'Brien